Ankermgmt/prusaslicer-ankermake-ce-profiles/readme.md

 ![image](https://user-images.githubusercontent.com/10281380/231049563-ffde8326-08e2-4b79-9bfe-a261e1a01ed7.png)

+## 2.2.0 Update notice
+We have made significant changes to how the profiles are defined.
+You will now see a "CLASSIC" and a new regular printer.
+When Ankermake introduced the FAST MODE update, they introduced some new features unavailable for the original mode (our "CLASSIC" mode).
+"FAST SPEED" enabled:

+- S-Curve Acceleration
+- Newer linear advanced values
+- And, of course, higher speed and acceleration limits.

+After a few conversations with @dmhbai (thank you, friend), we thought those features should be able for all speeds and not just "FAST SPEED."
+We have decided to use the "FAST SPEED" enhancements for the default printer and named the original option provided by AnkerMake as a "CLASSIC" printer.
+The new regular mode will make some new noises that may surprise you.
+If you don't want these features or have concerns, choose the "CLASSIC" printer.
+Note that high-speed printing options are only available on regular (non-classic) printer.

+### A note about z-lift

+We have z-lift disabled by default on both printers as it impacts print times.
+If you find your nozzle scraping or plan on enabling ironing, enableing z-lift is highly recommended.

 ## Overview

 This repository holds the latest version and updates to AnkerMake community profiles [initially developed and maintained by @just-trey](https://github.com/just-trey/ankermake-m5-profile).
 We have decided to continue to support these profiles to allow users an alternative to the official profiles provided by AnkerMake.
 You can install these profiles alongside the built-in AnkerMake profiles.
 Why not install both and see which one you prefer?